 - Livraria Lello: a library that was used as inspiration for Harry Potter’s library, 1h for the visit

-I recommend heading out of town on the second day to watch the sunrise on the beach just south of the town, at the Capela do Senhor da Pedra.
+You can enjoy a two day Hop On Hop Off Bus & cruise tour of the entire city, or head out of town on the second day to watch the sunrise on the beach just south of the town, at the Capela do Senhor da Pedra.
 Then come back to the city and enjoy a cruise on the Douro River, before going for a traditional Fado show.

 Day 3 & 4 in Douro Valley